 I am an Assistant Professor in the Department of Sociology and Criminology at Villanova University I received my PhD in Sociology from Pennsylvania State University in 2013.
 I study and teach about inequality, specifically, crime and formal social control.

-My research is divided into three areas.
-One focuses on inequalities in criminal justice experiences, most recently examining disparities in police violence, while another investigates how criminal justice contact, particularly incarceration, creates and reproduces inequalities.
-For instance, I have studied how incarceration affects political representation, family functioning, wages, and residential outcomes.
-My third line of work examines correlates of criminal behavior over the life course, primarily mental health to date.
+My research comprises three areas: (1) I study inequalities in criminal justice experiences, most recently examining disparities in police violence, as well as (2) how criminal justice contact, particularly incarceration, creates and reproduces inequalities.
+For instance, I have investigated how incarceration affects political representation, family functioning, wages, and residential outcomes.
+(3) I also examine correlates of criminal behavior over the life course, primarily mental health to date.